gaehlerm/SoftwareEngineering/README.md

 Note that color and material should probably not be a string, but rather a `Color` or `Material` enumeration, respectively.
 We just use strings here for the sake of simplicity.

+// classes should not have const members, they should rather be private. [https://youtu.be/O65lEiYkkbc?t=3072]

 ### Mixing const and non-const objects

 So far so good.
 We created a bottle that is contsant.
 But having an empty bottle is fairly useless.
 You want to use it.
 You fill water into the bottle and drink it later on.
 This is a really simple example but, in our code, it leads to very fundamental questions.
 We have a constant bottle with a not constant amount of water in it.
 How are we solving this problem?